-We now offer EV chargers as an optional add-on with our solar panel installations.
+We offer EV chargers as a standalone service or as an optional add-on with our solar panel installations.
 It's relatively straightforward and might add just a few hours to the overall installation time.
-PureVolt co-founder and team member Phil Teare gives us the low-down.

 Adding an EV charger will cost around €1,400 to €1,600.
 This includes both the equipment and installation.